aust21/virtual-mouse/readme.md

 jupyter nbconvert --to notebook --execute main.ipynb
 ```
 ### Gesture controls:

-As of yet, you can only move the cursor
+- Show your index finger to the camera to interact
-- Put index finger in view of the camera
+- Raise all fingers (give a high five) to exit the program
-- Give the program a high five to quit (all fingers raised)
+- Hold your index and middle fingers close together to perform a click

 ## Troubleshooting
 If you encounter issues with Jupyter extensions, try the following: